Travel Paso: Your Beginner’s Guide to Wine Tasting in Paso

 Do I Need to Make Reservations for a Wine Tour/Tasting?

 Yes, especially with Paso Robles wine country becoming more popular as a California wine country destination.
 Most wineries require (or strongly recommend) reservations, especially on weekends.
-If you’re planning your own itinerary, book your tastings 90-minutes apart to allow for travel time and a relaxed pace.

-Or skip the stress and let us do the planning for you—our Scenic Wine Tour includes reservations at award-winning boutique wineries and expert guidance throughout the day.
+Or skip the stress and let us do the planning for you, our Scenic Wine Tour includes reservations at award-winning boutique wineries and expert guidance throughout the day.

 toast tours wine transporation bus in paso robles